pngwn/MDsveX/packages/svast-utils/README.md

 ### `cleanPositions`

 This removes all positional data from every node in a tree.
-It just walks a tree and deleted them all.
-This can maybe be useful if you no longer need the positional data and want a smaller tree.
+It just walks a tree and deletes them all.
+This may be useful if you no longer need the positional data and want a smaller tree.

 You simply pass the function a tree to clean and it will return the cleaned tree.
 This is the exact tree you passed in, mutated.
 It is not a copy.